Muhammad Riaz Malik

-Muhammad Riaz Malik (محمد ریاض ملک; born 15 May 1959) is a Pakistani politician who has been a member of the National Assembly of Pakistan, since August 2018.
+Muhammad Riaz Malik (محمد ریاض ملک; born 15 May 1959) is a Pakistani politician who had been a member of the National Assembly of Pakistan from August 2018 till August 2023.
 Previously he was a member of the National Assembly from 2008 to May 2018.

 Early life

 He was born on 15 May 1959.

 Political career

-He was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-118 (Lahore-I) in 2008 Pakistani general election.
+He was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-118 (Lahore-I) in the 2008 Pakistani general election.
 He received 55,900 votes and defeated Syed Asif Hashmi, a candidate of Pakistan Peoples Party (PPP).

-He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-118 (Lahore-I) in 2013 Pakistani general election.
+He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-118 (Lahore-I) in the 2013 Pakistani general election.
 He received 103,346 votes and defeated Hamid Zaman, a candidate of Pakistan Tehreek-e-Insaf.

-He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-123 (Lahore-I) in 2018 Pakistani general election.
+He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-123 (Lahore-I) in the 2018 Pakistani general election.